SmCTwelve/f1-bot/README.md

 All commands are implemented as Discord slash commands.
 Once the commands have synced with your Guild, they can be accessed with `/command-name`.

-**Parameters**:
+### **Parameters**

 Some commands take parameters to refine the results, such as to filter to a specific driver.
 All `year` and `round` parameters are optional and if not specified will default to the most recent race.
 Commands which include lap data will not work for seasons before 2018.

-- `round`: This can be the location, Grand Prix name or the round number in the season.
+- **`round`**: This can be the location, Grand Prix name or the round number in the season.
 A partial name will attempt to search for a matching event.
 E.g. "Silverstone", "British".

-🔧 Try to be specific to prevent false matches; using the shorthand name "Spa" instead of "Spa-Francorchamps" will return a match for "Spain", so it's better to use the country name "Belgium" instead.
+  > 🔧 _Try to be specific to prevent false matches; using the shorthand name "Spa" instead of "Spa-Francorchamps" will return a match for "Spain", so it's better to use the country name "Belgium" instead._

-- `driver`: Can be the driver surname, 3-letter abbreviation or number.
+- **`driver`**: Can be the driver surname, 3-letter abbreviation or number.

-- `session`: Some results can be filtered to a session, e.g. FP1, Sprint, Qualifying etc. by choosing an option from the Discord menu.
+- **`session`**: Choose an option from the Discord menu.
 For Sprint Weekends before 2023, "Sprint Shootout" is the equivalent of "Sprint Qualifying".

-e.g.
+E.g.

 `/results` - defaults to latest race results